timnarr/valley-vscode/README.md

 ## 📦 How to Install
 - Open the "Extensions" sidebar in Visual Studio Code
-- Search for `Valley Theme`
+- Search for `Valley`
-- Click "Install"
+- Choose "Valley" by Tim Grochowski and click "Install"
 - [Select the Theme](https://code.visualstudio.com/docs/getstarted/themes#_selecting-the-color-theme)

 ## 🌄 Screenshots